 These TV shows also tend to leave out the starting condition of the home.
 If you plan to remodel a house that has pre-existing issues, such as foundation problems, water damage, or asbestos, additional time and money will be required to correct these things before the actual remodel can begin.
 Of course, these are not “fun” things to think about or to feature on a tv show, so naturally, these details are left out of the storyline.

 You also must take your location into consideration.
 Rates can vary depending on your city; a kitchen remodel in San Francisco, California is not going to cost the same as a kitchen remodel in Waco, Texas, for example.
-For realistic average costs of various remodeling projects across the US, this cost vs value report for 2018 is an honest source.
+For realistic average costs of various remodeling projects across the US, this cost vs value report is an honest source.
 It would be wise to do some research regarding the national average and the local average cost for your specific remodeling project before you start calling contractors!

 Lastly, it’s important to remember that quality work doesn’t come at a discount, so if your project is large, you should view your remodel as an investment in experienced designers, skilled craftsmen and polished tradesmen.
 It’s okay to shop around and price multiple contractors, but keep in mind that you get what you pay for and the cheapest contractor might not be the best choice.
 It could potentially cost you much more in the long run if you hire the guy with the lowest price if he also has the least experience and fewest credentials.